Phenomenon (LL Cool J song)

-"Phenomenon" is the first single by American rapper LL Cool J from his seventh studio album of the same name.
-It samples the Creative Source cover of "Who Is He (And What Is He to You)?" by Bill Withers and interpolates bits of Liquid Liquid's song "Cavern".
-The lyrics "Something Like a Phenomenon" and the beat are taken from the song "White Lines (Don't Don't Do It)" by Melle Mel.
-"Phenomenon" was released on September 23, 1997.
-The single peaked at number 55 on the US Billboard Hot 100, reached number nine on the UK Singles Chart, and charted within the top 20 in the Netherlands and New Zealand.
+"Phenomenon" is the a song by American rapper LL Cool J, released as the lead single from his seventh studio album, Phenomenon (1997).
+It samples the Creative Source cover of "Who Is He (And What Is He to You)?" by Bill Withers.
+Released in September 1997, "Phenomenon" peaked at number 55 on the US Billboard Hot 100, reached number nine on the UK Singles Chart, and charted within the top 20 in the Netherlands and New Zealand.